nzx9/nzx9/README.md

 - 🌱 I’m currently learning : C++
 - 👯 I’m looking to collaborate on : None
 - 🤔 I’m looking for help with : None
-- 💬 Ask me about : Don't
+- 💬 Ask me about : -
-- 📫 How to reach me: Don't
+- 📫 How to reach me: -
 - 😄 Pronouns: "නවිඳු දනංග"
 - ⚡ Fun fact: null is